Ivan Kalyuzhnyi: Youth and early career

-Kerala Blasters
+Kerala Blasters (loan)

 On 18 July 2022, Indian Super League club Kerala Blasters announced the signing of Kalyuzhnyi, on a season-long loan deal from Oleksandriya for the 2022–23 season.
-He made his Kerala Blasters debut on 7 October against East Bengal Club by coming in as a substitute for Apostolos Giannou in the 79th minute and scored his debut goal two minutes after in the 81st minute.
-He doubled his tally in the 89th minute with a left-footed volley from 25 yards and helped the Blasters to seal a 3–1 win, which also won him the Hero of the Match Award.
-He scored again in their next match against ATK Mohun Bagan FC on 16 October, where he gave an early lead for the Blasters in the 8th minute but the Blasters lost the match 2–5 at full-time.
-On 13 November, Kalyuzhnyi went top of the ISL goals chart with a long-range screamer in the 52nd minute in a 3–1 win against FC Goa, which helped the Blasters' to win their first match against Goa since 2016, and was also chosen as the man of the match.
+He made his Kerala Blasters debut on 7 October against East Bengal, coming on as a substitute for Apostolos Giannou in the 79th minute.
+Kalyuzhnyi scored his debut goal two minutes later in the 81st minute, and doubled his tally in the 89th minute with a left-footed volley from long range.
+His two goals helped the Blasters to seal a 3–1 win, and he won the Hero of the Match Award.

+Kalyuzhnyi scored again in their next match against ATK Mohun Bagan on 16 October.
+His goal in the 8th minute put the Blasters 1-0 up, but the side went on to lose the match 2–5 at full-time.
+On 13 November, Kalyuzhnyi went top of the ISL goals chart with a long-range goal in the 52nd minute in a 3–1 win against FC Goa.
+This helped the Blasters' to win their first match against Goa since 2016, and Kalyuzhnyi was also chosen as the man of the match.
 He won his third MOTM award in their next match versus Hyderabad FC, which they won 0–1.